-- 5. Hyperestrogenemia: - due to impaired estrogen metabolism in male patients with chronic liver failure can give rise to palmar erythema (a reflection of local vasodilatation) and spider angiomas of the skin. - Such male hyperestrogenemia also leads to hypogonadism and gynecomastia. - 6. hepatocellular carcinoma (HCC).
+- 5. Hyperestrogenemia: in male - due to impaired estrogen metabolism in male patients with chronic liver failure can give rise to palmar erythema (a reflection of local vasodilatation) and spider angiomas of the skin. - Such male hyperestrogenemia also leads to hypogonadism and gynecomastia.